I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/scsi/ns-scsi-_inquirydata.md

 ## Members

-`AdditionalLength`

-Specifies the length in bytes of the parameters of the command descriptor block (CDB).

-`AERC`

-Indicates, when set to one, that the target device supports the asynchronous event reporting capability.
-A value of zero indicates that the target device does not support asynchronous event reports.
-Details of the asynchronous event reporting support are protocol-specific.
-For more information about asynchronous even reporting, see the <i>SCSI Primary Commands - 2 (SPC-2)</i> specification.

-`CommandQueue`

-Indicates, when set to one, that the target device supports command queuing for this logical unit.
-However, a value of zero does not necessarily indicate that the target device does not support command queuing.
-The meaning of these values depends on the values present in the SCSI inquiry data.
-For information about the meaning of the command queuing bit, see the <i>SCSI Primary Commands - 2 (SPC-2)</i> specification.

 `DeviceType`

 Specifies the type of device.
 For a complete list of symbolic constants that indicate the various device types, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff563821">Specifying Device Types</a>.

-`DeviceTypeModifier`

-Specifies the device type modifier, if any, as defined by SCSI.
-If no device type modifier exists, this member is zero.

 `DeviceTypeQualifier`